makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 ### rETH-A Technical Vault Type Onboarding

-As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmS7dBuQ#poll-detail), rETH will be onboarded with the parameters listed below if this executive proposal passes.
+As per the successful outcome of these governance polls [1](https://vote.makerdao.com/polling/QmfMswF2#poll-detail), [2](https://vote.makerdao.com/polling/QmS7dBuQ#poll-detail), rETH will be onboarded with the parameters listed below if this executive proposal passes.
 Please note the [Maximum Debt Ceiling (line)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be set to 0 until the [Oracles Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP13) is ready to support the asset.

 **Collateral Parameters**